 “As a dual citizen of Israel and the United States, I love Israel, our culture, and the Hebrew language, and am passionate about making these come alive for future generations.”

-Julie Shoshi Braman joined Congregation Kol Ami Religious School team in 2015, to teach the combined sixth and seventh grade class.
+Julie Shoshi Braman joined Congregation Kol Ami Religious School team in 2015 and is currently teaching the combined third and fourth grade class.
 She brought to the position more than 20 years of experience in Jewish education, ranging from preschool to high school, at Reform, Conservative, Reconstructionist and Orthodox institutions.
 Shoshi says she is impressed with the comprehensive curriculum at Kol Ami, calling it “amazing.”
 In addition to her teaching position at Kol Ami, Shoshi teaches preschool, third grade, and Arts in the Jewish Community Enrichment, and leads the Junior Congregation for the early childhood program and religious school at a Center City Philadelphia shul.